saichandras/MealsApp/README.md

 Link to application:- Coming Soon!!

-Make sure to run this command before starting the react-native  server
+Make sure to run this command before building the project using react-native server
 ```
 react-native link
 expo install expo-font